kubeshark/docs/src/pages/en/service_map.md

 ### Focus on Specific Parts of the Cluster

-A busy cluster can generate a very dense **Service Map**.
-Focus on specific parts of your cluster by using the **Service Map** in conjunction with a [KFL query](/en/filtering) to reduce the scope of analysis to only a subset of your cluster's traffic.
+A busy cluster can generate a very dense **Service Map**. **Kubeshark** enables you to focus on specific parts of your cluster by using it in conjunction with a [KFL query](/en/filtering) to reduce the scope of analysis to only a subset of your cluster's traffic.

-For example, the following query will analyze the traffic going in to two pods and out of a third pod:
+For example, the following query will analyze the ingress traffic of two pods and the egress traffic of a third pod:

 ![Query a Subset of Traffic](/query-subset.png)